 Just working out what shows and movies are on what service can be an almost impossible task since their web sites are designed more around exploration – not a bad thing in itself, but what if you want to know exactly what’s on offer on each individual service?
 Luckily, we’ve got that covered.

 Netflix’s vast range of content alongside its original movies and shows keeps people coming back for more, with people constantly talking about what they’ve been watching on the world’s biggest streaming service.

-One of the most important things to remember about any streaming service is that no matter what you watch, it’s going to consume part of that monthly download limit – and sometimes to quite a hefty amount.
-The big streaming services like Netflix, Stan and Amazon have spent a lot of effort in trying to limit the amount of download data their streams use, and the actual download speed varies not just between shows, but even between episodes.
-Services like Netflix even have multiple tiers of download speed for each quality level (HD, 4K etc) so it can seamlessly adapt to your connection without interrupting your viewing.
+The big streaming services like Netflix, Stan and now BINGE have spent a lot of effort in trying to limit the amount of download data their streams use, and the actual download speed varies not just between shows, but even between episodes.
+Services like Netflix even have multiple tiers of download speed for each quality level (HD, 4K etc) so it can seamlessly adapt to your connection without interruptions.

 And now we’re in the age of mobile phones that support HD video and above, it’s good to be wise to those numbers.
 Because while 3GB per hour might not mean much on your home broadband’s data limit (if it has one), on mobile, those shows are going to chew up your monthly allowance in half an evening.
 For mobile, always download shows over Wi-Fi first – the big streaming services now all allow this.